Akshitha-git06/Video_Games/README.md

 # Video_Games
-Interactive dashboard and sentiment analysis of 1,000 video games using Excel and Python.
+Interactive dashboard and sentiment analysis of 1,000 video games using Excel, Python, and SQL.
 Includes insights by platform, genre, game mode, and user ratings.

 # 🎮 Video Game Trends Dashboard: Insights by Year, Platform & Game Mode

-This repository presents a detailed analysis of video game trends using **Microsoft Excel** and **Python (Jupyter Notebook)**.
+This repository presents a detailed analysis of video game trends using **Microsoft Excel**, **Python (Jupyter Notebook)**, and **SQL**.
 The project investigates user ratings, platform preferences, multiplayer adoption, genre behavior, and pricing, providing a well-rounded understanding of the gaming industry.

 ---